-McMaster uses traditional interview style where there are (usually) 2 interviewers that sit with you for a chat for 20-30 min (20 min for course-based stream interviews and 30 min for thesis-based interviews).
+McMaster uses traditional interview style where there are (usually) 2 interviewers that sit (or video conference) with you for a chat for 20-30 min (20 min for course-based stream interviews and 30 min for thesis-based interviews).
 The main goal of McMaster’s MSc ehealth admissions interview is to assess your employability (or your ability to get hired) for internship.
 You should keep that in mind when answering any questions asked during the interview.

 The interview can be broken down into 3 different parts (or 4 parts for thesis-based applicants) (approximate % of interview allocated to each part):

 - Opening Conversation (5%-15%)